medatechnology/simplehttp/framework/README.md

 # Framework Implementation Guide

-This guide explains how to implement support for a new web framework in MedaHTTP.
+This guide explains how to implement support for a new web framework in SimpleHTTP.
 The abstraction layer is designed to make it easy to add new frameworks while maintaining a consistent API.

 ## Implementation Structure

 To implement a new framework, you need to create three main components:

-1. **Server**: Implements the `MedaServer` interface
+1. **Server**: Implements the SimpleHttp `Server` interface
-2. **Context**: Implements the `MedaContext` interface
+2. **Context**: Implements the SimpleHttp `Context` interface
-3. **Adapter**: Converts between MedaHTTP and the framework's handlers
+3. **Adapter**: Converts between SimpleHttpHTTP and the framework's handlers

 ## Step-by-Step Guide